 The class teacher will ensure you are kept informed about how your child is progressing and any incidents that may occur.
 However, we do set up Home / School liaison books when necessary.
-Teachers are on the playground at the beginning of the day for short messages.

 Do you offer any parent training or learning events?